c3ph3us/xfce4-splash-maker/README.md

 # Xfce4-SplashMaker
 A Simple Script that is based on Xfce4 Mice Splash Engine to make custom splash themes for xfce4

-you showld have preview.png logo.png in this directory
+you showld have preview.png logo.png (* slide.png (Optional) )in this directory

 now

+### slide.png
+image contain horizontally seperated images for animating effects default is 12 Frames if want to increase or decrease modify line 39 in Splash.c STEPS

+if slide.png is absent then
+  make.sh automatically generate slide using xfce generate binary

 ## How To Make it
 1. copy preview.png , logo.png in the directory